-'''

 VariantDir('build', '.')
 SConscript('build/SConscript')

-'''

 The optional duplicate argument is interpreted as for VariantDir.
-If the variant_dir argument is omitted, the duplicate argument is ignored.
+If the variant\dir argument is omitted, the duplicate argument is ignored.
 See the description of VariantDir for additional details and restrictions.

-If the optional must_exist is True, causes an exception to be raised if a requested SConscript file is not found.
-The current default is False, causing only a warning to be emitted, but this default is deprecated (since 3.1).
-For scripts which truly intend to be optional, transition to explicitly supplying must_exist=False to the SConscript call.
+If the optional must\exist is True (the default), an exception is raised if a requested SConscript file is not found.
+To allow missing scripts to be silently ignored (the default behavior prior to SCons version 3.1), pass must\exist=False in the SConscript call.